The secrets of workplace conversation

-Associate Professor Meredith Marra and her colleagues in the School of Linguistics and Applied Language Studies at Victoria University of Wellington have spent 20 years unpicking the unspoken rules behind the way Kiwi workers talk to each other.
+Professor Meredith Marra and her colleagues in the School of Linguistics and Applied Language Studies at Victoria University of Wellington have spent 20 years unpicking the unspoken rules behind the way Kiwi workers talk to each other.

 Using innovative methodologies since adopted by researchers around the world, the team behind the Language in the Workplace Project has identified the tactics that enable our most skilled workplace communicators to handle the lift scenario, and similar quandaries, with comparative ease.

 The team’s findings have been used to help migrants, their employers and many others to understand the New Zealand way of communicating in workplaces ranging from building sites to hospitals.

 Understanding the language of the workplace has been a life’s work for Professor Marra, yet when she came to the University as an undergraduate it was to study for a degree in commerce rather than linguistics.

 “My plan was to be an accountant who could speak another language.
 My father was an accountant and that seemed like a sensible thing to be, even if my friends couldn’t quite see me as an accountant,” she says.

 Her plans were scuppered by Janet Holmes, now Emeritus Professor of Linguistics and the former Director of the Language in the Workplace Project, who spotted her talent early and enlisted her as a part-time researcher.

 “I knew I wanted to be happy, and I realised working in linguistics would make me much happier than being an accountant,” says Professor Marra, who is Director of the Language in the Workplace Project.